ScalonaStudioPlus/ai-marketing-claude/README.md

 ## Scoring Methodology

-The full marketing audit scores websites across 6 dimensions:
+La auditoría de marketing completa evalúa los sitios web en 6 dimensiones:

 | Category | Weight | What It Measures |
 |----------|--------|------------------|